50 Amazing Landmarks in France To Visit

 28. Les Baux de Provence, Provence

-And the ruins remind you that Les Baux once fended off maraunding bands of medieval villains.
-The fortress was eventually destroyed by Cardinal Richelieu in the 14th century, when the fortress fell into rebel hands.
+These ruins serve as a reminder that Les Baux was once a formidable stronghold, fending off marauding bands of medieval villains.
+Eventually, the fortress met its demise at the hands of Cardinal Richelieu in the 14th century, when it fell into rebel control.

-Happily, you can trample all over the ruins, even the crumbling stairs.
-Get an audio guide and inspect the keep, the towers, the chapels, the lower courtyard, the hospital, the windmill, oven house, cistern, and cave houses.
-From the lookouts, you’ll have wonderful views of the village and surrounding countryside.
+Thankfully, visitors can freely explore the ruins, even venturing onto the crumbling stairs.
+Grab an audio guide to enhance your experience as you delve into the remnants of the keep, towers, chapels, lower courtyard, hospital, windmill, oven house, cistern, and cave houses.

 Les Invalides